Dirac vs. Majorana HNLs (and their oscillations) at SHiP: Introduction

 \ship{} is a proposed beam-dump experiment (represented in \cref{fig:ship}) set to operate at the CERN SPS.
 It will use an intense, \SI{400}{GeV} proton beam from the SPS, dumped on a thick target in order to produce a large number of heavy hadrons, which subsequently decay into Standard Model (SM) or feebly-interacting particles. \ship{} is designed to provide a background-free environment to look for the decays of these heavy FIPs.
 To this end, a hadron absorber located right after the target absorbs most SM particles.
 It is followed by an active muon shield which deflects the muons away from the experimental cavern.
-The main detector consists of a decay volume ---evacuated in order to reduce the neutrino background, and surrounded by vetos--- with a tracker and a calorimeter located at its far end, enabling it to reconstruct the decay event.
+The main detector consists of a decay volume --- evacuated in order to reduce the neutrino background, and surrounded by vetos --- with a tracker and a calorimeter located at its far end, enabling it to reconstruct the decay event.

 In order to generate the light neutrino masses via the seesaw mechanism, HNLs must be Majorana fermions, which violate the total lepton number.
-However, in some theories---such as the \nuMSM{}---they can pair to form a coherent superposition of two quasi-degenerate Majorana fermions, which behaves almost like a Dirac fermion.
+However, if the mass splitting is small enough, they can pair to form a coherent superposition of two quasi-degenerate Majorana fermions, which behaves almost like a Dirac fermion.
 Such a combination is dubbed ``\emph{quasi-Dirac pair}''.
 In this case, the mixing angles can exceed the naive seesaw limit $U^2 \approx m_{\nu}/M_N$ \cite{Shaposhnikov:2006nn,Kersten:2007vk,Moffat:2017feq}, where $m_{\nu}$ and $M_N$ are respectively the mass scales of light neutrinos and HNLs.
 This is possible because a quasi-Dirac fermion approximately conserves the total lepton number, hence protecting the light neutrino masses.
-Finally, the near degeneracy of the HNL masses leads to coherent HNL oscillations.
+For instance, the \nuMSM{}~\cite{Asaka:2005an,Asaka:2005pn} contains such a quasi-Dirac pair if one requires the mass degeneracy which is needed for baryogenesis~\cite{Akhmedov:1998qx,Asaka:2005pn} and especially for late-time leptogenesis~\cite{Canetti:2012kh}.
+Quasi-Dirac pairs also naturally appear in some models of neutrino mass generation, such as the inverse seesaw~\cite{Mohapatra:1986aw,Mohapatra:1986bd} and the linear seesaw~\cite{Akhmedov:1995ip,Akhmedov:1995vm}.
+This near degeneracy of the HNL masses leads to coherent HNL oscillations.
 In the \nuMSM{}, these oscillations in the early Universe are responsible for baryogenesis.